yitaozh/yitaozh.github.io/source/_posts/3013-Divide-an-Array-Into-Subarrays-With-Minimum-Cost-II.md

         // so the last number we can iterate  is n - k + 1 multiset<int> mx, mi;
         int right = 1;
-        for (int i = 1; i <= n - k + 1; i++) {
+        // we are always trying to find the k - 1 value within the window [i, i + dist] for (int i = 1; i <= n - k + 1; i++) {
             // feeding numbers until i + dist
             // now we need to get the minimum k - 1 numbers